 Managing audits in the food industry is in a constant state of evolution with an increasing focus on quality and compliance.
 Ensuring audit findings and corrective actions are closed out quickly and efficiently without auditing software places an unnecessary burden on experienced auditors.
 In some instances too much time is spent generating audit reports which are then reviewed by a quality manager prior to release.

 The global standard for food safety as encapsulated within the GFSI creates a standardised approach which can sometimes be undermined by retailers and brands introducing their own standards.
 Audit fatigue is now a recurring problem.

 How big a role does technology play in Food Safety Audits?

 There is a vast range of solutions available to digitally transform auditing and save time for auditors and auditees alike.
 At the free/low cost end of the market there are phone based Apps that users can download and use instantly.
 In fact some of these Apps are very good.

 Larger businesses often find that the Apps can quickly become expensive or inflexible as the user base is increased or requirements become more complex.
 That is where enterprise grade supplier audit solutions such as QADEX come to the fore.

 Food Supplier Audit Brief Checklist

-Depending on the type of audit being completed will determine the type of audit checklist to be used.
-The best checklist will cover industry best practice blended with the particular brand or sector challenges that the food service business competing the supplier audit is facing.
+The type of audit being completed will determine the type of audit checklist to be used.
+The best checklist will cover industry best practice blended with the particular brand or sector challenges that the food supplying business completing the supplier audit is facing.
 QADEX work extensively with customers to develop food supplier audit checklists that are best of breed yet easy to use for audits and drive actionable insights.